Multisensory Experimental Filmmaking (Online)

 —

-During the last decades, multisensory art and filmmaking and the role digital technologies play in their production have been increasingly explored.
-Theoretical frameworks and artistic and curatorial practices have particularly focused on the design, production, and fruition of multisensory experiences.
-At the same time, the expansion of the concept of ‘scenography’ beyond more traditional theatrical and film settings has come to include potentially all environments, objects, actors and actions (McKinney & Butterworth 2009, Lotker & Gough 2013, McKinney & Palmer 2017, Aronson 2017), while other areas of study and research such as sensorial urbanism and visual anthropology, have equally shown an increased interest in the transformative potential of embodied, multisensory dimensions of public and artistic events.
+During the last two decades multisensory art, filmmaking, and the role digital technologies play in their production has been explored both in academic discourse and art practice.
+Theoretical frameworks and artistic and curatorial approaches have particularly focused on the design, production, and fruition of multisensory experiences that go beyond the visual (Cranny-Francis 2009, Marks 2002, Rush 2005, Durcan 2021).
+This trend has run parallel to the expansion of the concept of ‘scenography’ beyond more traditional theatrical and film settings to include potentially all environments, objects, actors and actions (McKinney & Butterworth 2009, Lotker & Gough 2013, McKinney & Palmer 2017, Aronson 2017, Von Rosen 2024, Terracciano 2021).
+Other areas of study and research, such as sensorial urbanism and visual anthropology, have continued to shown interest in the transformative potential of embodied and multisensory dimensions of public and artistic events (Howes 1991, Vannini, Waskul, and Gottschalk 2011, Ingold 2022, Pink 2015).

-This online course is aimed at filmmakers, or anyone interested in theories and applications of visual and public anthropology in the context of experimental multisensory storytelling.
-Students are encouraged to research for their real or hypothetical project and explore methodologies and technologies that can help them take the next step with their ideas for a multisensory film, art installation, or virtual media.
+The course is aimed at filmmakers, or anyone interested in the field and in particular in theories and applications of visual and public anthropology in the context of experimental multisensory storytelling.
+Students are encouraged to carry out independent research for a real or hypothetical project and explore methodologies and technologies that can help them with the development of a multisensory film, art installation, or virtual media.

-The course will combine introductory lectures, screenings, individual research, and group discussions.
+The course will combine introductory lectures, screenings, group exercises, individual research, and group discussions.
 A book list and weekly reading will also be provided.

 Course Content over six sessions:

-This week we explore multi-sensory engagements with the environment and how different areas of anthropological studies have begun to engage with and explore sensory perception.
-We will also explore the expansion of the concept of ‘scenography’ beyond more traditional theatrical and film settings to include potentially all environments, objects, actors, and actions for the purpose of experimental multisensory storytelling.
+This week we explore multi-sensory engagements with the environment and how different areas of anthropological studies engage with and explore sensory perception.
+We will also discuss the expansion of the concept of ‘scenography’ beyond more traditional theatrical and film settings for the purpose of experimental multisensory storytelling.

 Films & other resources: